Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 4. Save the evidence

-In this digital age, online bullying evidence can be acquired by screen capture, saving or even showing someone.
-If you have been bullied online, you can always stop it by showing the evidence to other people most especially your parents.
+In this digital age, online bullying evidence can be acquired by screen capture, saving, or even showing someone.
+If you have been bullied online, you can always stop it by showing the evidence to others, especially your parents.
 This will enable them to take the appropriate means to prevent the problem.

 5. Use the magic word – STOP

 Among our tips to stop cyberbullying is to speak out.
 Stop is a magic word that means start telling other people.
-Sometimes simply telling the cyberbully to stop works but there are cases where they are unrepentant.
-Therefore, you need to tell someone that you trust such as your parent, friend, teacher, or adult.
+Sometimes, simply telling the cyberbully to stop works, but there are cases where they are unrepentant.
+Therefore, you must tell someone you trust, such as your parent, friend, teacher, or adult.
 Remember, a problem shared is a problem solved.

 Read Also: Parents Guide to Internet Safety: Keeping Your Child Safe Online